Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 It is recommended to create a .NET Timer with the same interval as the scheduled task and use `IMessageSession.SendLocal` to send a message to process.
 Adopting a message processing approach has the benefit of using recoverability and a transactional context.
 If these benefits are not needed then do not send a message and directly invoke logic from the timer instead.

+> [!NOTE]
-INFO: The behavior in NServiceBus version 7 is to **not** retry the task on failures, so be sure to wrap the business logic in a `try-catch` statement to get the same behavior in NServiceBus version 8.
+> The behavior in NServiceBus version 7 is to **not** retry the task on failures, so be sure to wrap the business logic in a `try-catch` statement to get the same behavior in NServiceBus version 8.

 See the [scheduling with .NET Timers sample](/samples/scheduling/timer) for more details.